 The trees are turning here in the Pacific Northwest, and although we’re well known for our stately evergreens, there are all kinds of amazing gold, red, and brown leaves swirling in the wind right now.
 We were inspired by these gorgeous fall tones when designing our Color Block Poncho.
-Made entirely from soft, smooth flannel, it has the weight and drape of wool but without any of the scratchiness, so it’s perfect to wear around your face and neck.
-We selected seven amazing herringbone colors from the Woolies Flannel collection at Fabric Depot.
+Made entirely from soft, smooth flannel, it has the weight and Drape of wool but without any of the scratchiness, so it’s perfect to wear around your face and neck.
+We selected seven amazing herringbone colors from the Woolies Flannel collection from Maywood Studios.

 All of our fabric choices are listed and linked below, but these are just a fraction of the Woolies Flannel collection available.
 Use our design or build your palette.
 We do recommend staying with a subtle motif, like the herringbone, in order to maintain the drama of the large, intersecting blocks of color.

 The exterior of the poncho features the color blocking, the interior is one solid color, and between these two layers is another secret interlining flannel.
 With three layers of this substantial flannel, the weight and Drape are excellent.
 You’ll stay nice and toasty when you’re out amongst the swirling leaves.

 In fact, we gave the wrap a good ol’ Northwest test of weather resistance.
 The day of our photoshoot was a classic Fall blend of rain and sun and wind.
 The model made it through thanks to the toasty poncho, which she was ready to keep wearing for the rest of the afternoon!

 Around the entire outside edge of the finished poncho is a beautiful Blanket stitch.
 For the best, bold look, this should be done by Hand with floss.
 We give you all the steps below, including how to create a nearly invisible stop/start point when it’s time to re-Thread.